BigOunceChristo/bitpulse/doc/build-osx.md

 brew install automake libtool boost pkg-config libevent
 ```

-### 4. Clone bitpulse repository
+### 4. Clone bitpulsed repository

 `git` should already be installed by default on your system.
-Now that all the required dependencies are installed, let's clone the bitpulse Core repository to a directory.
+Now that all the required dependencies are installed, let's clone the bitpulsed Core repository to a directory.
 All build scripts and commands will run from this directory.

 ``` bash